guitassinari/fbd-mesalva/README.md

 To set it running, install [Docker](https://docs.docker.com/get-docker/) and [Docker-Compose](https://docs.docker.com/compose/install/).

-Then just run the following command and everything should be working fine.
+Then just run the following commands and everything should be working fine.

 ```
+docker-compose up -d --build db

-docker-compose up
+docker-compose up -d --build web
 ```

 Access [localhost:8000](http://localhost:8000) on your machine.
 It should show the initial Django webpage.